-They say it’s the little things in life that get you, and when it comes to tipping, the little things really add up.
-Tipping is one of the most unique customs, where service is given a numerical, monetary value, often for things that some would say should have been included.
-To avoid embarrassment, or waiters chasing you down the river in Paris, we offer you a guide to what’s expected in 20 of the most popular destinations on earth.
-And just FYI, though these are centered around specific cities, but the advice works all over each country…
+To avoid embarrassment, or waiters chasing you down the Seine in Paris, we offer you a simple guide worth bookmarking, with what to what’s expected in 20 of the most popular destinations.
+And just FYI, though these are centered around specific cities, the advice works all over the country…

 New York City is a place created by bankers, and as such – you get what you pay for.
 Tipping is expected everywhere, on just about everything, and frankly – at some extortionate rates.